the-csm-builder/aws-resource-explore/README.md

 ### Current solution
 * Open [notebook](/search-resources.ipynb), and follow the instructions.

-### Future solution
+* Simple search
+* Use excel file to perform multi-search
-* Add ability to loop through profiles to fetch "org" wide search results
+* Ability to loop through profiles to fetch multi-acount wide search results